Structural Balance: Training To Attain Your Full Potential

 First and foremost, a specific and measurable goal must be established.
 Limitations, exercise history, dietary habits, sleep, digestive health and stress levels all must be taken into consideration.

-Next, I employ periodization to accomplish a specific outcome in a 12 week time frame.
+Next, we employ a periodization model to accomplish a specific outcome in a 12 week time frame.
 Periodization is the process of allocating a training plan into specific blocks.
 Each block is specifically designed to provide various types of stressors, while having particular goals to train towards.

 Macrocycle – 12 Weeks